 Discover Medical and Counseling Opportunities at the FBI

-Special Agent Paramedics, Occupational Health Nurses, Employee Assistance Counselors and Mental Health Assessment Specialists possess unique knowledge, skills and experiences that are highly valued by the FBI.
-Our professionals use their medical training and experience to work in settings throughout FBI operations—both in the office as well as in the field - to protect the American people.
+Special Agent Paramedics, Occupational Health Nurses, Employee Assistance Counselors and Mental Health Assessment Specialists possess unique medical knowledge, skills and experiences that are highly valued by the FBI.
+Our professionals use their medical training and experience to work in settings throughout FBI operations to protect the American people.

-Please review the sections below to learn more about the specific Medical and Counseling careers in the FBI.
+Please review the sections below to learn more about the specific Medical and Counseling careers we offer at the FBI.
 For detailed qualification and position information, please view our open job postings, keeping in mind the positions below may not always be available.

 Medicine on the Front Lines